davidfilipovic/recommendation-application/README.md

   The same as Web Development in Clojure, this book have also appeared in 2014, and covers a plenty of techniques and algorithms for machine learning and their implementations in Clojure.
 Among other things, in this book are described techniques for building neural networks, understanding linear regression, categorizing and clustering data, working with matrices, etc. Of course, in seperate chapter there is explanation of recommendation system, which is divided into two sections, first about content-based filtering and second about collaborative filtering which is used in my application.

+##License

+Distributed under the Eclipse Public License, the same as Clojure.